toolleeo/cli-apps/README.md

 ## <a name="funny"></a>Funny tools

 * [asciiacquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!
+* [cbonsai](https://gitlab.com/jallbrit/cbonsai) - A bonsai tree generator, written in C using ncurses.
+It intelligently creates, colors, and positions a bonsai tree
 * [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.
 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - A program that generates a ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.